 Graphic: COVID 19: Responding to need

 The RFDS continues to provide vital emergency medical and primary health care services to rural and remote Australia.
 These services are delivered by air, road and through technology systems such as telehealth.
 The RFDS deals with infectious diseases as a routine however COVID-19 presents new challenges in terms of potential volumes of patients needing care.

 Between 02 February 2020 and 20 Nov 2020 the RFDS has conducted 2,192 patient episodes of care for confirmed or suspected COVID-19.
 There have been 2,128 inter-hospital transfers and 64 primary evacuations.
 All patients were either confirmed or strongly suspected of having COVID-19.

-A total of 1,670 transfers have occurred within Victoria (86% of the total figure) and have been done by road ambulance.
-Thankfully the numbers of new cases in Victoria has been dropping in the last month however there is a continued patient demand in Victoria with an average of 9 transportations every day in Victoria.
+A total of 1,887 transfers have occurred within Victoria (86% of the total figure) and have been done by road ambulance.
+Thankfully the numbers of new cases in Victoria have dropped, however the recent South Australian hotspot has the RFDS on high alert.

 In addition to the regular primary health clinics the RFDS has also conducted primary healthcare COVID-19 support, including conducting 89 respiratory clinics in remote communities in NSW and Victoria such as Wilcannia, Murray Downs, Ivanhoe, Tibooburra, White Cliffs and Euston, servicing 242 patients.